letendrt/Chronological-File-Request-Pull/README.md

 1) Local IDE (Jupyter, Wing, PyCharm, etc.)
 2) Minimum python version: 3.6+

-## Script Versions
+## Script Versions 💻🐝
 There are two versions of the present code:
 1) A user interface version specifically designed for individuals with minimal to no experience programming.
 2) A script version designed for individuals more comfortable working with scripts via IDE editors.

 Both versions use the same functions and provide the same outputs.
+The instructions for the different version differ however.
+Users can follow the version's directory above to find their respective instructions.

+It is recommended that users follow at least one of these guides before continuing reading the present guide.
+Below are instructions on how the approve or reject requests using the tool.

+⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️
+Note that users of this tool must uphold their due diligence and insure that